Fusion Price Tops $0.38 (FSN)

-Fusion (CURRENCY:FSN) traded 1.6% higher against the U.S. dollar during the 1-day period ending at 22:00 PM ET on July 24th.
-During the last week, Fusion has traded up 1.9% against the U.S. dollar.
-One Fusion coin can now be bought for approximately $0.38 or 0.00001109 BTC on major exchanges.
-Fusion has a market cap of $26.01 million and $812,160.00 worth of Fusion was traded on exchanges in the last day.
+Fusion (CURRENCY:FSN) traded down 9.3% against the U.S. dollar during the 1 day period ending at 13:00 PM Eastern on July 27th.
+One Fusion coin can currently be purchased for $0.38 or 0.00001018 BTC on major cryptocurrency exchanges.
+Fusion has a market cap of $26.59 million and $1.84 million worth of Fusion was traded on exchanges in the last day.
+In the last seven days, Fusion has traded up 16.8% against the U.S. dollar.

 Fusion Coin Profile